pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]

 == Cosmos Conquerors <gd:cc>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
-  Cosmos Conquerorswas my first game jam game.
+    Cosmos Conquerors was my first game jam game.
 In the game, you are the swarm of enemies, and your objective is to survive against ever more powerful heros.

     I had quite a few ideas but I decided to first make the core game and then focus on the aesthetics and tweaks.

     I wanted to have a procedurally generated background but due to health problems I was unable to complete it.
-]
+  ].trim(),
+)
 #columns(2)[
   #text(size: 0.7em)[
     #block(